-An applicant must be able to perform the essential job skills necessary for the radiography profession, which include:
+An applicant must be able to perform the essential job skills necessary for the radiography profession, which include, but are not limited to: (see page 25 for a full list of program technical standards):

 - 1. Utilization of psychomotor skills in moving, lifting and positioning patients in beds, wheelchairs and stretchers and onto the examination table and manipulation and movement of imaging equipment, including mobile radiography units. - 2.
 Use of visual, aural and oral capabilities necessary for patient observation, assessment, equipment operation, and communication. - 3.
 Standing for an extended period of time and capable of working and assisting in a sterile environment. - 4.
 Assessing and monitoring of all patients, especially the very young, elderly, critically ill, and traumatized. - 5.
-Evaluating and recording of patient vital signs, and venipuncture competencies.; and; - 6.
+Evaluating and recording of patient vital signs, venipuncture competencies, and other patient care competencies. - 6.
 Performing single and dual person CPR.